antiproton/jsonchess.org/intro.md

 		"game": Game | null
 	}

+Ranges are specified using two periods and are always inclusive - '0 ..
+63' denotes the range of numbers used to represent squares on the board.

-If a field doesn't have to be present in the structure at all, it lists the special reference 'undefined'; for example, in the ClientMove structure the promotion field isn't always required:
+If a field doesn't have to be present in the structure at all, it lists the special reference 'undefined'.
+For example, in the ClientMove structure the promotion field isn't always required:

 	{